R - Beginners Workshop

 - Use

-ggplot(data = data, mapping = aes())
+ggplot(data = data, mapping = aes()) to provide the

 data and mapping to the plots